top of page

 The bottom menu bar has several icons.
 Become familiar with them.
 You can always hover over them to find out what they do.

 • Thumbnail - this looks like a nine-square icon.
 This tool will give you snapshot views of the pages within the book.
 From there, you can click on individual pages to view them.
-You'll find this helpful when looking for when chapters begin or to find maps.
+You'll find this helpful when looking for when chapters begin or to see maps.

 • Facing Pages - This is a three-block icon.
 It will show two facing pages.